mapperr/trl/README.md

 Shortcuts are derived from boards and cards short urls and from lists ids (lists does not have short urls) and are as short as possible.

-For example, for cards `trl` gets the shorter unique identifiers by checking the short urls of all the cards on the selected board.

 So to move a card to a list you get something like this:

     trl c j0 m e

 `j0` is the card shortcut and `e` is the list shortcut

-Oh, everything is kept lowercase, I know holding shift is a pain in the ass.
+Oh, everything is kept lowercase, holding shift is a pain in the ass.

 ## Notes